As today marks National Handbag Day, we take a moment to think of the women who voluntarily carry their entire world on their shoulders.

 Their purse is like a filing cabinet- When they do retrieve their purse; it's so full of receipts, vouchers and points cards that it doesn't even fasten.

-When you go on holiday- They can't take their handbag because your baggage allowance doesn't account for handbags the size of suitcases.
+When you go on holiday- They can't take their handbag because your baggage allowance doesn't account for bags the size of suitcases.
 So transferring the 'essentials' from a holdall to a messenger bag takes as much effort as packing their entire suitcase.

 On at least one occasion they've found food in there- They wrapped up some leftover bread for the birds- only to find weeks later that the birds never received their crumby gift and there is a hard, mouldy piece of dough in the bottom of their bag.